akshgods/ptrLight/README.md

 A pull to refresh jQuery plugin for iOS (mobile Safari, WebView) and Android (Chromium/Webkit).
 Based on xpull from [Slobodan Jovanovic](https://github.com/sjovanovic/xpull).

+A live demo is [available here](http://aurasalexander.github.io/demo.html).
+On desktop: please consider using the development tools of your browser to switch into mobile device mode.
+This will allow you to emulate touch events.
+Your default mouse cursor won't be able to trigger anything.

 ## Install

 Include jQuery, ptrLight.js and ptrLight.css